 What is Cork Wood Flooring?

-At Floor Sanding, our experienced technicians will guide and support you through the process of selecting the best cork tile flooring, and implement it to achieve your dream flooring.
+At Floor Sanding, our experienced technicians will guide and support you through the process of selecting the best cork tile flooring, and implementing it to achieve your dream flooring.
 We can also restore and repair existing cork tile flooring to bring it back to its original lustre.
-Our 25+ years in the trade means that we can guarantee quality services and advise with 100% customer satisfaction.
+Our 25+ years in the trade means that we can guarantee quality services and advice with 100% customer satisfaction.